pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 ```

 - Each file receives post data from its corresponding `+page.server.js` file.
 - The data is passed to the `PostList` component.
-This is the 2nd component we will create, the 1st being the [ContactForm from Step 3](http://localhost:5173/blog/building-the-home-page#create-a-contact-form-component).
+This is the 2nd component we will create, the 1st being the [ContactForm from Step 3](http://localhost:5173/blog/build-the-home-page#create-a-contact-form-component).

-## Post List Component
+## Create Post List Component

 Both pages use the `PostList.svelte` component to display posts.
 By now, we should have a clear understanding of how to [create and use components in SvelteKit](https://svelte.dev/tutorial/svelte/nested-components) as well as [how to pass `$props` using the spread operator](https://svelte.dev/tutorial/svelte/spread-props).